-A group of analytical techniques developed to continuously monitor physical or chemical changes of a sample which occur as the temperature of a sample is increased or decreased.
-Thermogravimetry, differential thermal analysis, and differential scanning calorimetry are the three principal thermoanalytical methods.
+A group of analytical techniques developed to continuously monitor physical or chemical changes of a sample that occur as the temperature of a sample is increased or decreased.
+Thermogravimetry (Fig. 1), differential thermal analysis, and differential scanning calorimetry are the three principal thermoanalytical methods.
 Commercial instruments are available for all types of thermal analysis.
-Most instruments use modern computer technology to control the instrument while collecting and analyzing data.
-See also: Analytical chemistry; Computer
+See also: Analytical chemistry

 The content above is only an excerpt.

 for your institution.
 Subscribe